 “Bitch” and “Spiritual Reality” appear here in their original forms, and that’s no bad thing as it’d be hard to improve on either.
 There’s a new version of “Burning Heretic”, the melodies lighter in tone allowing the rhythmic elements to drive the song forward, and even leaving some space in the mix for a thrashy guitar riff!
 This would become the definitive version of this tune, a regular in their live sets.
 “Ashes To Ashes” in it’s ’93 form remains the full-throttle slam it always was, though with an improved standard of recording, it too can be seen as the definitive amongst many versions.

 There are new tracks too.
 Backdraft revisits the jackhammering drums and spiritual musings of “Spiritual Reality”, and is just as good at doing so.
 ARP (808 Edit) is a brief analogue synth indulgence whilst Stitch takes a dip into slow, seething electro-industrial (harsh vocal tracks were never this projects strong point).
 The only really weak track is Skyscraping (Schizophreniac), which crudely bolts together a few half-developed ideas and passes them off as a single track.
-Mention must also be made of the four instrumental pieces that link this album together – such things are usually filler at best, but here they really help with the flow of album and make it work as a complete piece – rare on is what is a full length debut.
+Mention must also be made of the four instrumental pieces that link this album together – such things are usually filler at best, but here they really help with the flow of album and make it work as a complete piece – rare on a full length debut.

 And finally, we hear the beginning of an Apop trend.
 Cover versions.
 The obvious’ 80s standards would be saved for later.
 For now, New York legends The Velvet Underground get the APB treatment, with a radical overhaul of All Tomorrows Parties.
 Taking the basic pattern of original but totally reworking the instrumentation to fit with the style of the album as a whole, it’s a refreshing break from the near-soundalike-just-a-bit-angrier covers pervading this genre.